 When I was a child I stood on the cracked floor of this derelict olympic-sized swimming pool.
 I was with my mother, my father and my sister.
 From Rockley Beach where we were staying, we had driven up to the northern tip of the island for the afternoon.
 That moment, that place, and that pool has haunted me ever since.

 Mystery surrounds this hotel.
 No-one seems to know who owned it or why it was built in such an isolated area.
 Barbados’ north coast is wild, rugged and windswept.
 Here’s a photo of that same swimming pool in its heyday.

 Over Christmas we escaped to Barbados and discovered paradise.
 I have perfect recall of the Air Canada DC-8 jet, gleaming white on the tarmac, and me stepping out of it.
-I can still feel the trade winds caressing my cold-chapped skin as I descended the metal staircase and followed my parents to the terminal.
-It was a day before my tenth birthday.
-We had travelled to this sun-drenched little isle for the holidays.
+I can still feel the trade winds caressing my cold-chapped skin as I descended the metal staircase.
+It was a day before my tenth birthday and we had travelled to this sun-drenched little isle for the holidays.
 Speeding along the littoral road, we caught sight of the sea and gaped like country bumpkins out on a day trip.
-The island sky was vast with bold cloudscapes and there was a glittering brightness in the air.
+The island sky was vast with bold cloudscapes, and there was a glittering brightness in the air.

 Two weeks later the DC-8 jet lifted off with a powerful thrust.
 Within seconds we were aloft, northbound to our snow-blanketed Canadian tundra.
 With the sound of Calypso music ringing in our ears, we quit paradise.

 The last time I was in Barbados was with my parents in the 1990s.
 It’s time to go back.